Goracke and Montana State host Southern Utah - WTOP News

 Bozeman, Montana; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: Montana State faces the Southern Utah Thunderbirds after Brian Goracke scored 29 points in Montana State’s 106-81 win over the SAGU American Indian Warriors.
+BOTTOM LINE: Montana State takes on the Southern Utah Thunderbirds after Brian Goracke scored 29 points in Montana State’s 106-81 win over the SAGU American Indian Warriors.

-The Bobcats have gone 3-3 in home games.
-Montana State has a 2-2 record in games decided by 3 points or fewer.
+The Bobcats are 3-3 on their home court.
+Montana State is ninth in the Big Sky with 22.4 defensive rebounds per game led by Robert Ford III averaging 6.7.

-The Thunderbirds have gone 0-6 away from home.
-Southern Utah has a 1-3 record in games decided by 10 or more points.
+The Thunderbirds are 0-6 on the road.
+Southern Utah has a 1-7 record against teams over .500.

-TOP PERFORMERS: Goracke is scoring 14.9 points per game with 3.7 rebounds and 1.1 assists for the Bobcats.
-Robert Ford III is averaging 13.1 points and 7.8 rebounds while shooting 45.3% for Montana State.
+TOP PERFORMERS: Tyler Patterson is shooting 40.3% from beyond the arc with 2.8 made 3-pointers per game for the Bobcats, while averaging 11.2 points.
+Goracke is shooting 42.4% and averaging 14.9 points for Montana State.

-Dominique Ford is averaging 14.9 points and 3.1 assists for the Thunderbirds.
+Dominique Ford is shooting 40.7% from beyond the arc with 2.4 made 3-pointers per game for the Thunderbirds, while averaging 14.9 points and 3.1 assists.
 Parsa Fallah is averaging 13.5 points and 5.6 rebounds for Southern Utah.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.